rymilton/ROOT_Tutorials/Assignment1/Assigment1.md

 # Assignment 1
-## 1. Read “First Steps with ROOT”, “ROOT architecture and components”, and “ROOT macros and shared libraries” under the ROOT Manual - Basics section
+**1. Read “First Steps with ROOT”, “ROOT architecture and components”, and “ROOT macros and shared libraries” under the ROOT Manual - Basics section**

-## 2. Create your first macro!
+2. Create your first macro!
   - Call it “MyFirstMacro.cpp”.
 Make the main function “void MyFirstMacro()” and have it print “Hello World!”.
   - Run the macro in ROOT using “.x”, then exit ROOT -Run the macro in ROOT using “.L”